 TABLOID THEOLOGIAN: The tabloid theologian doesn't think about what they believe.
-They're enthusiastic about what they believe, but it's largely made up from sayings on t-shirts, coffee mugs, and pop culture.
+Their theology is largely made up from sayings on t-shirts, coffee mugs, and pop culture.
 They are likely to believe what they read on Twitter or Buzzfeed.

 FOLK THEOLOGIAN: The folk theologian doesn't think about what they believe.
-They're enthusiastic about what they believe, but it's largely made up of Christian dichés.
+Their theology is largely made up of Christian clichés.
 The folk theologian isn't reflective and their beliefs have often been uncritically inherited from friends, family, and tradition.